 For residents of California's Central Valley, the well-being of the natural environment has a direct bearing on our day-to-day living.
 For example, the Valley's largely agricultural economy relies on an adequate fresh water supply to feed us locally but also to feed the world.
 The success of the Central Valley's agricultural production impacts tables home and abroad.
 Recognizing the importance of environmental sustainability, the Center for Creativity and the Arts chose "Consumption & Sustainability" as its 2012-2013 theme.

-California is home to immigrants from countries as close as Mexico and as far as Australia.
+In community with our Native American peoples, California is home to immigrants from countries as close as Mexico and as far as Australia and China.
 For some newcomers, the transition to making a livelihood in California has been easy.
 For many, it has not.
-The reasons for this are complex; immigration issues have become very contentious in California, especially in the Central Valley, where many legal and illegal immigrants have been hired for farm labor.
+The reasons for this variance are complex.
+To explore these variances, CCA chose "Immigration, Migration, & Labor" as its inaugural, 2011-2012 theme.